Diving chamber: Submersible hyperbaric chambers

 Submersible hyperbaric chambers known as closed bells or personnel transfer capsules can be brought to the surface without delay by maintaining the internal pressure and either decompressing the divers in the chamber on board the support vessel, or transferring them under pressure to a more spacious decompression chamber or to a saturation system, where they remain under pressure throughout the tour of duty, working shifts under approximately constant pressure, and are only decompressed once at the end.
 The ability to return to the surface without in-water decompression reduces the risk to the divers if the weather or compromised dynamic positioning forces the support vessel off station.

 A diving chamber based on a pressure vessel is more expensive to construct since it has to withstand high pressure differentials.
 These may be bursting pressures as is the case for a dry bell used for saturation diving, where the internal pressure is matched to the water pressure at the working depth, or crushing pressures when the chamber is lowered into the sea and the internal pressure is less than ambient water pressure, such as may be used for submarine rescue.

 Rescue bells are specialized diving chambers or submersibles able to retrieve divers or occupants of submarines, diving chambers or underwater habitats in an emergency and to keep them under the required pressure.
 They have airlocks for underwater entry or to form a watertight seal with hatches on the target structure to effect a dry transfer of personnel.
 Rescuing occupants of submarines or submersibles with internal air pressure of one atmosphere requires being able to withstand the huge pressure differential to effect a dry transfer, and has the advantage of not requiring decompression measures on returning to the surface, allowing a more rapid turnaround to continue the rescue effort.

 Lockout trunk

 A lockout trunk or lockout chamber is a compartment on a submarine or submersible which can have the internal pressure equalised with exterior ambient pressure, allowing occupants to lock out of or into a vessel with internal pressure different to ambient pressure.
-If the hatch is at the bottom, it can retain gas and be pressurised with gas. it the hatch is on top, gas under the hatch will escape when it is opened, and it is likely to be pressurised by allowing water in through a flooding valve.
+If the hatch is at the bottom, it can retain gas and be pressurised with gas.
+If the hatch is on top, gas under the hatch will escape when it is opened, and it is likely to be pressurised by allowing water in through a flooding valve.
 The escape trunking on a submarine usually uses this hatch on top architecture.